 - 1/2 cup almond butter (or hazelnut, cashew or peanut butter)

 - 4 oz dark chocolate (120grams)

-Combine the bananas, nut butter, almond milk, honey and salt in a blender and blend until completely smooth.
+- Combine the bananas, nut butter, almond milk and salt (and optional collagen) in a blender and blend until completely smooth.

-Once the chocolate has melted, remove from the heat and allow to slightly cool (so the popsicles don't melt when dipped).
-Working in batches of 2, remove the popsicles from the popsicle mold, and dip them in the melted chocolate, rotating to ensure they are covered and then transfer to the chilled baking sheet.
+- Once the chocolate has melted, remove from the heat and allow to slightly cool (so the popsicles don't melt when dipped).
+Pour the chocolate into a tall glass that it wide enough to fit the popsicles.
+Working in batches of 2, remove the popsicles from the popsicle mold, and dip them in the melted chocolate before placing them on the chilled baking sheet.
 Repeat with the remaining popsicles and then return the baking sheet to the freezer where you can store the popsicles until ready to serve.